Website Accessibility Guidelines: What You Need to Know

 What is Website Accessibility

-It involves a comprehensive approach, including everything from the choice of colour contrasts and text size to navigation ease and content structure, ensuring that everyone, including those with impairments such as vision, hearing, mobility, and cognitive issues, can engage fully with the site.
+It involves a comprehensive approach, including everything from the choice of colour contrasts and text size to navigation ease and content structure, ensuring that everyone, including those with impairments such as vision, hearing loss can engage fully with the site.

 Why is Website Accessibility Important